Last Updated on March 23, 2021 by Grow with Bovees

 When it comes to choosing your synthetic quick release fertilizer, you can read the label and check for the amount of nutrients it contains.
 For example, when you apply fertilizer in spring you want to choose a fertilizer that is a little higher in phosphorus to stimulate root growth.

-Another thing you can do is use a weed and feed variety.
+Another thing you can do is use the best weed and feed for your type of lawn.
 Even though I love animals, I’m one for killing two birds with one stone.
 This product nails the nutritional needs of your grass blades and slays weeds at the same time.

 Popular Synthetic Fertilizer For use on New Lawns and in Spring